 Over 46% of Latinos and 55% of African Americans say they attend church “at least once a week” or “almost every week.”

-Recruiting churches to participate in this program is one of the most effective ways to build transformative relationships within the African American and Latino communities.
+Recruiting churches to participate in this initiative is one of the most effective ways to build transformative relationships within the African American and Latino communities.

 Body & Soul is an evidence-based nutrition intervention designed to increase consumption of fruits and vegetables among African Americans in church settings.
-Compared to control participants, African American church-goers who participated in the Body & Soul program:
+Compared to control participants, African American church-goers who participated in Body & Soul:

 The components include church-wide nutrition activities, such as a kick-off event, forming a health committee, conducting at least three nutrition education events, and establishing church-wide health policies.

-A mandatory training is required to receive the African American Body and Soul Program manual.
+A mandatory training is required to receive the African American Body & Soul manual.
 Please contact the Local Health Department in your county to sign up for a training session.

-In 2008, the Latino Program conducted a pilot test using Body & Soul in predominantly Latino churches.
-The findings indicated that the intervention groups were eating more fruits, vegetables, and other healthy foods than before starting the program and increased their understanding of the importance of eating fruits and vegetables for good health.
+In 2008, Latino Body & Soul initiative conducted a pilot test using Body & Soul in predominantly Latino churches.
+The findings indicated that the intervention groups were eating more fruits, vegetables, and other healthy foods than before starting Body & Soul and increased their understanding of the importance of eating fruits and vegetables for good health.
 Additionally, some churches adopted healthy food policies for their church events after participating in the study.

 For more information regarding Faith Based initiatives, please contact Eugenio.Garcia@cdph.ca.gov or 916-449-5331.